Fetal Heart Rate: Monitoring During Trimesters and Its Link to Baby Gender Myths

 Debunking the Myth: Fetal Heart Rate and Baby Gender

 If the fetal heart rate is above 140 bpm, you’re having a girl; if it’s below, it’s a boy.
+Fetal heart rate cannot reliably predict your baby's gender.
+This is a persistent old wives' tale - not a medical fact.
 As exciting as it might sound, there’s no science to back this.

 Several medical studies have looked into this old belief and found no consistent connection between heart rate and gender.
 What determines the baby’s gender is the father’s chromosome contribution - whether an X or Y chromosome fertilises the egg.